Vernazza Updates:

 Bruschetta Party

-This summer, a trip to an amazing foccaceria in Sarzana, inspired us to make an aperitivo of varied bruschette.
-This is a great and fun dinner that is easy to throw together for yourself or for a party and the possibilities are limited only by your imagination!
+This summer, a trip to Simon Boca Negra, an amazing foccaceria in Sarzana, inspired us to make an aperitivo of varied bruschette.
+This is a fun and easy dinner to throw together for yourself or for a party and the possibilities are limited only by your imagination!

 Book Review: "Inter Rail"